-And did I mention, how one of my recent post got viral with 20000 unique visits in just a day!
+And did I mention how one of my recent posts got viral with 20000 unique visits in just a day!

-All this has been possible through hours of dedicated hard work that I’ve put in creating my posts.
+All this has been possible through hours of dedicated hard work that I’ve put into creating my posts.

 Conclusion: It all starts with great content!